 Section 16(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act") requires our directors and executive officers, and persons who own more than 10% of our voting stock, to file reports of ownership and changes in ownership of our equity securities with the SEC and the NYSE.
 Directors, executive officers and more than 10% holders are required by SEC regulations to furnish us with copies of all Section 16(a) forms they file.
-Based solely on a review of the copies of those forms furnished to us, or written representations that no forms were required, we believe that, during the year ended December 31, 2022, all Section 16(a) filing requirements applicable to our directors, executive officers and more than 10% beneficial owners were satisfied, other than late Form 4's filed on behalf of Messrs.
-Morgan and Salamone for the vesting of certain RSUs in January 2022 and with regard to Mr. Tato for the purchase of stock in November 2022.
+Based solely on a review of the copies of those forms furnished to us, or written representations that no forms were required, we believe that, during the year ended December 31, 2023, all Section 16(a) filing requirements applicable to our directors, executive officers and more than 10% beneficial owners were satisfied, other than late Form 4s filed on behalf of Naomi L. Boness on December 4, 2023 (relating to a grant of restricted stock units on November 9, 2023), Alan B. Howe on March 28, 2023 (relating to the purchase of shares on March 20, 2023) and Kenneth M. Young on November 17, 2023 (relating to the vesting of restricted stock units on November 3, 2023).